 - Lemon zest from one lemon

-- Optionally, stir in grape or cherry tomatoes at serving and top with more lemon zest
+- Stir in grape or cherry tomatoes at serving and top with more lemon zest

-- Heat olive oil in a stock pot over medium-high heat.
-Add the rice and stir until thoroughly coated and opaque, about 3 minutes.
-Add the onion and garlic, and cook until softened, about 2 minutes.
+- Heat ¼ cup olive oil in a stock pot over medium-high heat.
+Add 1 ½ cups rice and stir until thoroughly coated and opaque, about 3 minutes.
+Add 1 chopped onion and 2 minced garlics, and cook until softened, about 2 minutes.

-- Add the white wine and cook until reduced by half and the alcohol smell is completely gone, about 2 minutes.
+- Add ½ cup white wine and cook until reduced by half and the alcohol smell is completely gone, about 2 minutes.

 - Remove from the heat and add the lemon juice and zest.

-- Stir in Parmesan cheese and parsley.
+- Stir in ¾ cup Parmesan cheese and ½ cup parsley.
 Give a quick stir to partially melt the cheese.

 - Add salt and freshly ground pepper, to taste.